kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 <div class="text-center">

   <p>
   We're a straight ahead, swing, bop, & soul jazz group based in the Bay Area.
-I formed a few years ago when I started running jazz jams.
-This group includes an ongoing mix of Bay Area players.
+Dirty Works was formed a few years ago when I started running jazz jams.
+The group includes an ongoing mix of Bay Area players.
 We have some standing members and keep a rolling cast of characters to keep the group fresh, size up or down to the gig, or handle things when someone's out.
   </p>
   <p>
   Dirty Works plays mix of songs in various styles.
 We're rooted in swing & bebop but mix it up moving in and out of hard-bop, soul, funk, groove, latin, and other jazz vibes all night.